ShootYourBricks/shootyourbricks.github.io/README.md

 # shootyourbricks.github.io
-This is a personal website
+This website has moved, so this is simply a redirect to shootyourbricks.netlify.app